-When medication and physical therapy fail to alleviate neck pain or back pain, radiofrequency rhizotomy might be the best treatment option.
-This outpatient procedure – also called lumbar radiofrequency neurotomy, or radiofrequency ablation (RFA) – disrupts pain signals between the nerves and the brain.
+When medication and physical therapy fail to alleviate neck pain or back pain, radiofrequency ablation (also known as radiofrequency rhizotomy/RFA) might be the best treatment option.
+This outpatient procedure disrupts pain signals between the nerves and the brain.

 RFA is effective for spinal arthritis treatment and for treating pain that originates in the spinal facet joints.
 The pain-relieving effects of this minimally invasive procedure may be immediate, or pain may gradually decrease over the course of a few weeks.